Augustus7734/astrozane-hugo/README.md

 Then:

-- Open a terminal window (included in vscode)
+- Open a terminal window at the root of your repository. (included in vscode)

 # Run some commands